tramel-woodard/react-16.9-starter/README.md

 git clone git@github.com:tramel-woodard/react-16.9-starter.git
 ```
 #### 3) Download Application (ZIP):
+1. Ensure that you have WinZip (or similar program to unpackage zip files) installed on your computer.
-1. Confirm where you will download the zip file.
+2. Confirm where you will download the zip file.
-2. Right-click this link, select "Save link as..." and save to your preferred directory: [React Application Download Link](https://github.com/tramel-woodard/react-16.9-starter/archive/master.zip)
+3. Right-click this link, select "Save link as..." and save to your preferred directory: [React Application Download Link](https://github.com/tramel-woodard/react-16.9-starter/archive/master.zip)
-3. Right-click the zip file and select **"Extract to react-16.9-starter-master/"** option.
+4. Right-click the zip file and select **"Extract to react-16.9-starter-master/"** option.